Women's Center For Legal Aid and Counseling: History

-Although the WCLAC's origins can be traced back to 1921 when the first women's union in Jerusalem, was founded and Palestinian women's organized feminist activism began, the rise of the Palestinian Women's Autonomous Movement in the 1990s sparked the creation of the WCLAC during a period where feminist thought and women's activism found new footing.
+Although the WCLAC's origins can be traced back to 1921 when the first women's union in Jerusalem was founded and Palestinian women's organized feminist activism began, the rise of the Palestinian Women's Autonomous Movement in the 1990s sparked the creation of the WCLAC during a period where feminist thought and women's activism found new footing.
 The late 1980s through the 1990s also saw a large wave of NGO establishment in Palestine.
 From its start the WCLAC operated simultaneously as an NGO and feminist organization during a time when both were increasing in number.

-At a time when gender-based discrimination and violence started to garner global attention, the WCLAC enacted their Model Parliament: a national campaign launched in 1998 throughout Palestine to guarantee legislation to protect and make equal the rights and participation of women in civil society.
-With the goal of raising public awareness through media and lobbying, the WCLAC planned to host five distinct Model Parliaments in five different cities across Palestine.
+At a time when gender-based discrimination and violence started to garner global attention, the WCLAC with their organizational partners and feminist allies, designed and implemented a coordinated series of activities as the Palestinian Model Parliament.
+This national campaign throughout Palestine between 1994 and 1998 sought to secure national legislation to formally establish, guarantee, and protect the rights and participation of women in civil society.
+With the goal of raising public awareness through media, lobbying, and public meetings and conversations, the WCLAC planned and hosted five distinct Model Parliaments in five different cities across Palestine.
 Their focus was to mobilize and educate all members of society including men.
 They approached various women's organizations for collaboration, created a handbook for methods of organizing and lobbying, and provided workshops on these methods.
 The Model Parliament pushed for "total equality" for women, establishing a democratic approach to legal change.

-Because the project spoke out against unilateral divorce and gender based violence, the project faced backlash from the clergy in the Islamic Establishment in Palestine, Hamas, and middle class activists leading to the reach of the WCLAC to be curtailed.
+Because the project spoke out against unilateral divorce and gender based violence, the project and its organizers faced backlash from the clergy in the Islamic Establishment in Palestine, Hamas, and middle-class activists leading to the reach of the WCLAC to be curtailed.
 Painting the women in the organization as a non-Muslim minority that was forcing women to divorce their husbands, these groups pushed WCLAC out of shari'a towns.
 These groups also made it impossible for women leaders of the WCLAC, some of whom were lawyers, to practice law in shari'a courts.

 Despite this backlash, the Model Parliament led to broader conversations surrounding the necessity of legal and social programs to support women throughout the Palestinian territory.
 The Parliament placed the WCLAC at the forefront of public discourse surrounding women's rights and gender specific issues in Palestine.